Leslie Stokes

-Leslie Stokes was an English playwright and BBC radio producer and director.
+Leslie Stokes was an English playwright and a BBC radio producer and director.

 As a young man Leslie Stokes was an actor and later became a playwright and BBC radio producer and director.
 Together with his brother, author and playwright Sewell Stokes, he co-wrote a number of plays, including the success Oscar Wilde, starring Robert Morley as Wilde.
 It was this play which launched Robert Morley's career as a stage actor on both sides of the Atlantic.
 The film Oscar Wilde (1960) was based on the Stokes brothers' play.